theory/justatheory/content/post/past/db/pg/enforce-set-of-values.md

      Julie  | green

 Cool!
 But there are a couple of downsides.
 One is that you're adding a bit of I/O overhead to every update.
-Most likely you won’t have very many values in the `eye_colors` table, so given PostgreSQL’s caching, this isn’t a big deal.
+Most likely you won't have very many values in the `eye_colors` table, so given PostgreSQL's caching, this isn't a big deal.
 A bigger deal is error handling:

     INSERT INTO eye_colors VALUES ('hazel');
     ERROR:  insert or update on table "faces" violates foreign key constraint "faces_eye_color_fkey"

-That’s not an incredibly useful error message.
+That's not an incredibly useful error message.
 One might ask, without knowing the schema, what has an eye color has to do with a foreign key constraint?
 At least looking at the tables can tell you a bit more: